devnull-cz/c-prog-lang/modules/transparent-handles.md

-Unless the consumer code is recompiled after the change, which may not happen as it could be some 3rd party software bought by the customer years ago, the debug print is now incorrect as it only prints the first 4 bytes of the structure, not 8.
+Unless the consumer code is recompiled after the change, which may not happen as it could be some 3rd party software bought by the customer years ago, the debug print (and any manipulation with the `ml_id` member really) is now incorrect as it only prints the first 4 bytes of the structure, not 8.

 There are ways to mitigate that: